NethServer/ns8-docs/mail.rst

   and `Sieve <https://en.wikipedia.org/wiki/Sieve_(mail_filtering_language)>`_ language to organize it
 * `RSPAMD <https://rspamd.com/>`_: antispam filter, antivirus and attachments blocker

+The optionnal :ref:`imapsync-section` module can be installed as a standalone.
+This module intends to fetch email from an IMAP server to a local IMAP account.

 Benefits are:

 * complete autonomy in electronic mail management